tsemuchen/mixed_double_curling_analysis/README.md

 ```
 </details>

-Because some relationships may not be strictly linear, particularly those involving execution quality scores or small differences in stone placement, we incorporate a generalized additive model (GAM).
-GAMs preserve interpretability while allowing smooth nonlinear effects, which makes them well suited for examining whether improvements in execution quality or relative stone position have diminishing, accelerating, or threshold-like effects on scoring probability.
+Because some relationships may not be strictly linear—particularly those involving execution scores or small differences in stone placement—we incorporate a **generalized additive model (GAM)**.
+GAMs preserve interpretability while allowing smooth nonlinear effects, making them well suited for examining whether improvements in execution or stone position exhibit diminishing returns, threshold effects, or other nonlinear patterns that a parametric model might miss.

 <details>
 <summary><strong>Generalized Additive Model (GAM)</strong></summary>